 We tested a few double-wall glass options for this review, but the Epare Mug Set topped the charts as our testers' favorite.
 This set boasts simplicity and class, making it an incredible option to complete your dining drinkware needs.
-They're also lightweight, versatile, and provide some of the best insulation of any mug tested.
-When filled with hot liquid, the outside stays cool, but your drink remains warm for long periods of time.
-Though the handle shape and overall design are similar to the other double-wall glass mugs we reviewed, we prefer this contender's ergonomics.
-The handle shape is more rectangular, which fits a variety of hand sizes.
+They're also lightweight, versatile, and incredibly well-insulating.
+When filled with hot liquid, the outside stays cool, but your drink remains warm for longer than the other insulating cups we tested.
+Though the handle shape and overall design are similar to the other double-wall glass mugs, we prefer the ergonomics of the Epare.
+The handle shape is more rectangular, which fits various hand sizes.

 The LIFVER 18-Ounce Coffee Mug is a solid, versatile, and well-insulated set of mugs with a reasonable price tag.
-If you're moving into a new home or need to outfit a kitchen, this is a great option.
+This is a great option if you're moving into a new home or need to outfit a kitchen.
 For a reasonable price, you get six colorful porcelain mugs.
 We like the handle shape and overall size, which will happily hold a large volume of tea, soup, or coffee.
 The sides warm up nicely when filled but don't become so scalding that it's impossible to pick up.
 The set of six comes in a variety of colors.
 The wide mouth works well for a pour-over or Aeropress coffee maker too, which is a plus.

 If you don't like bright colors and are looking for a more muted design, you may want to consider other options.
 The LIFVER mugs are big, loud, and bright, which is not everyone's "cup of tea".
 They also have a heavier design, which some may love and some may not.
 If you're in the market for a great deal on a large, loud cup set that'll add a splash of color to your kitchen, this is on the top of our list.

 These lightweight, cappuccino-sized glass mugs stole our hearts.
 We love its small capacity and tall walls.
-Unlike other cappuccino cups, which tend to be shallow and low to the table, the JoyJolt Savor is tall and slender.
+Unlike other cappuccino cups, which tend to be shallow and low to the table, the JoyJolt Savor cup is tall and slender.
 We also love the handle size, which offers a nice, proportional fit.
 The double-wall glass design is very well insulated, keeping coffee warmer longer than a traditional cappuccino mug.
 The lightweight design only adds to the list of things we like about this mug.
-Cleaning is easy, as it can go in the washer, and hand cleaning is simple too.
+Cleaning is easy since it can go in the washer — hand cleaning is simple, too.
 Finally, if you are into latté art, these mugs work wonderfully.
 Their wide mouth makes it easy to pour milk foam to make a creation of your preference.

 The JoyJolt Savor comes in a set of two.
 Unfortunately, they come at a fairly high cost which isn't ideal for all.
-For us, this felt worth the cost because of the quality construction and insulation.
-For those that love a well-made cappuccino cup, this is our first choice.
+This felt worth the cost for us because of the quality construction and insulation.
+This is our first choice for those who love a well-made cappuccino cup.

-The sleek and stylish W&P Porter is our favorite mug for our on-the-go needs.
-We were pleased to find a portable option that is ceramic yet can still hold up to the bumps and bruises of travel.
+The sleek and stylish W&P Porter Ceramic is our favorite mug for our on-the-go needs.
+We were pleased to find a portable ceramic option that holds up to the bumps and bruises of travel.
 Plus, it fits into most standard car cup holders.
 It's small, with only a 12-ounce capacity, but it's so stylish and has such a nice feel that we didn't mind having a little less caffeine to start our day.
-The lid fits snugly and has an excellent slide closure mechanism.
+The lid fits snugly and has an excellent slide-closure mechanism.
 We also appreciate that the silicone sleeve is easy to remove if needed for cleaning purposes.
 Because it is ceramic inside, it doesn't trap flavors or hold smells, which is a huge plus.
 We also appreciate its level of insulation.
 It doesn't conduct heat when full of boiling water, and the lid and silicone sleeve help keep contents warm for long periods.

-The DOWAN Coffee Mug is for folks who drink their coffee slowly and often find themselves halfway finished with their first cup before they have to head out the door.
-The DOWAN is ideal for this type of morning person because the mug looks classy in a kitchen, but also has a lid and a reinforced bottom, which make it a reasonable to-go option, as well.
-It looks good sitting on a desk at work, but also fits in just fine in a cupboard among other classy drinking vessels.
+The DOWAN Coffee Mug is for folks who drink their coffee slowly and often find themselves halfway finished with their first cup before heading out the door.
+The DOWAN is ideal for this type of morning person because the mug looks classy in a kitchen but has a lid and a reinforced bottom, making it a reasonable to-go option.
+It looks good sitting on a desk at work but also fits in fine in a cupboard among other classy drinking vessels.
 The reinforced bottom is made from cork, which gives it a unique aesthetic.
-The combination of materials doesn't affect the insulation, but the cork bottom does mean it's quiet when it's set down on a table.
+The combination of materials doesn't affect the insulation, but the cork bottom means it's quiet when set down on a table.
 We also liked the feel of the oversized handle.

 This mug falls short when it comes to insulation.
-The DOWAN mug gets extremely hot on the outside when filled with hot liquid, making it hard to pick up initially.
+When filled with hot liquid, the DOWAN Coffee Mug gets extremely hot on the outside, making it hard to pick up initially.
 This was a major bummer because it also means that it loses heat more quickly than other mugs.
 We also had a little bit of an issue with the ridge on the inside, which is where the lid rests.
 This is mostly an aesthetic issue, but it also seems to collect grime, making it hard to clean.
 The final issue we had came toward the end of our test period when the cork bottom detached from the main ceramic portion of the mug.
 Overall, if you like the aesthetic of this contender, we say go for it, as it's versatile in use, despite its caveats.

-Very similar to our top choice, the Sweese double-wall glass mug has many qualities that we love and appreciate.
+Very similar to our top choice, the Sweese Glass Coffee Mug is a double-walled glass option with many qualities that we love and appreciate.
 It's lightweight and stylish, with a large capacity.
 The Sweese mugs are also extremely well-insulated, keeping hot beverages warm for long periods without transferring too much heat to the outside walls.
 The handle shape is big enough for the average person to fit three fingers through, and the wide mouth makes it easy to clean by hand, though these mugs are also dishwasher safe.

-We prefer the Epare glass mugs to the Sweese for a few reasons.
-The Sweese mugs are slightly bulkier and have thicker walls that make the mug feel clunky in comparison to the classy Epare.
+We prefer the Epare Glass Mugs to the Sweese Glass Mug for a few reasons.
+The Sweese mugs are slightly bulkier and have thicker walls that make the mug feel clunky compared to the classy Epare.
 The Sweese also seemed to get dirtier, and the glass became gummed up and opaque after a few weeks of use.
 If you're not a fan of our top contenders and like the style of the Sweese instead, this is another double-walled glass product to hone in on.

 They are small, sleek, classy, and high-quality, which won them major points in our book.
-Though we tested the espresso-sized version for this review (which means they only held three ounces of liquid), the Fellow Monty comes in a variety of sizes.
-Their double-wall ceramic construction makes them extremely durable and well insulated.
+Though we tested the espresso-sized version for this review (which means they only held three ounces of liquid), the Fellow Monty mug comes in a variety of sizes.
+Their double-wall ceramic construction provides great insulation and makes them extremely durable.
 Most notably, in terms of design, is the Fellow's metal foot, which allows the mug to rest above the table and stack well together.
 For those who are addicted to their espresso machine, like us, these are for you.
 If drip coffee or tea is more your thing, then the Fellow mugs may not be the ideal choice.

 The biggest downside is their small size and specific use.
 Many of us do not have infinite space in our kitchens for items that only get used occasionally.
 The other downside is their small size; this means that heat escapes quickly and that they are only useful for espresso shots.
 They are also relatively expensive compared to other products in this review.
 If you love espresso, these cups are for you.

-Simple in shape, size, and color, the Lifcapido Coffee Mug set is a no-nonsense option for those who do not want to over-think their next kitchen purchase.
-These mugs are fairly thick-walled, making them durable and well insulated.
-They keep their contents warm for a long time and don't become too hot to touch during the process.
+Simple in shape, size, and color, the Lifecapido Coffee Mug set is a no-nonsense option for those who don't want to overthink their next kitchen purchase.
+Their thicker walls make them durable and well-insulated enough to keep liquid warm for a long time without being too hot to touch.
 We like how they appear to be plain, with their matte black finish, but have a splash of color on the inside to keep things interesting.
 The handle shape is ergonomic and simple but doesn't really allow room for more than three fingers.
 These mugs can be washed in the dishwasher and come in a set of six, making them great for families or groups.

 What makes these mugs great for their simplicity also makes them a bit basic in terms of design and overall feel.
-The Lifecapido set is straightforward and, compared to some of the more novel options in this review, a little bit boring.
-In all realms of our testing metric, they performed well, but they lacked a "wow factor" for us.
+The Lifecapido Set is straightforward and, compared to some of the more novel options in this review, a little bit boring.
+They performed well in all realms of our testing but lacked a "wow" factor for us.

 It's aesthetically unique, which also means it's not for everyone.
-The Tomotime Ceramic has a wooden handle and an all-ceramic construction.
-We liked the ceramic aspect of its design but were not totally sold on the wooden handle.
-Dishes with wooden elements are typically not dishwasher-safe.
-We also found that when filled with water, the ceramic infuser actually takes up quite a lot of space inside the mug, which reduces its liquid capacity by a lot.
+The Tomotime Ceramic mug has a wooden handle and an all-ceramic construction.
+We liked the ceramic aspect of its design, but dishes with wooden elements are typically not dishwasher-safe, which means this will have to be hand-washed.
+We also found that when filled with water, the ceramic infuser takes up quite a lot of space inside the mug, which greatly reduces its liquid capacity.

 Why You Should Trust Us

 Our lead tester, Jane Jackson, loves hot drinks and has a unique perspective when it comes to the minute features of a mug.
-Additionally, she is a household ware guru, testing other kitchen items from mixing bowls to roasting pans to soup bowls.
-This review, especially, is close to Jane's heart, as she is rarely found without an array of mugs strewn across her desk.
+Additionally, she is a household ware guru, testing other kitchen items from mixing bowls to roasting pans.
+This review is close to Jane's heart, as she is rarely found without an array of mugs strewn across her desk.
 She was not on her own in assessing the performance of these items, though.
 She included feedback from friends, roommates, and her fiancé to finalize the results of this review.